10 Time Management Hacks That Will Transform Your Life

 If you are continually booking meetings or appointments, manage your calendar through a time booking service like Calendly.
 This will eliminate those back and forth emails to coordinate meeting times.
 Simply shoot someone your Calendly link and let them choose a time and date that works for both of you.

 3. Place your phone in a different room.
 When I am overwhelmed with a deadline, I place my phone in another room to avoid distractions, or I turn it off.
 I refuse to check my chats until I have accomplished a significant amount of work.

 5. Get Organized.
 Organizing and decluttering your workspace, computer, drive, files, etc. at least once per month will have a soothing effect on your mind.
 If you write your notes on a dozen different notepads, you are creating unconscious clutter in your headspace.
 Organize your records, files, and workspace so that you can find things quickly.
 This practice will also help your state of mind.
-Clutter often creates internal chaos as well.
+Clutter often creates internal chaos.
 This simple hack will add so much time to your workday.

 7. Maximize your commute.
 Do not fall into the pit of browsing your social media feeds during your commute.
 Instead, use that time to learn something new about your industry through books, articles or in audio form.
 If you drive, listen to an informative podcast that may be the basis of your next article.

 9. Purchase audiobooks or watch youtube videos to save on reading time.
 I do a lot of my research through audio or in podcast form.
 I love to listen to podcasts to learn new concepts and find this to be an excellent time-management tool.
 You can save a ton of time by consuming information in a different format.

 10. Use the voice-typing feature on your phone to write notes and any content ideas that come to mind.
-If you have an idea for an article or if you are writing a book, use transcribing apps like Evernote to quickly turn your thoughts into words with minimal effort.
+If you have an idea for an article or if you are writing a book, use transcribing apps like Evernote to turn your thoughts into words with minimal effort.